MelvinOmega/se-assignment-2-introduction-to-software-engineering-MelvinOmega/README.md

 Questions:
 Define Software Engineering:
+Software Engineering is the systematic design, development, testing and maintaining of software systems

 What is software engineering, and how does it differ from traditional programming?
+-Software engineering is the designing, developing, testing and maintaining software systems Differences
+- Software Engineering focuses on producing a software that can be maintained and with a high quality while in traditional programming, it aims to give a code that meets the requirements and a code that works
+- Software Engineering follows the systematic approach that is design, development, testing and maintaining of systems while in traditional programming, it only focuses on code writing and debugging
+- There is documentation and maintenance while in traditional programming, there is less focus on documentation.

 Software Development Life Cycle (SDLC):
+SDLC is a process used for developing software systems

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
+PHASES
+1. Planning- Setting the project goals and objectives and is achieved by conducting feasibility studies and project plans
+2. Requirement Analysis- This is gathering the system and the user requirements by conducting interviews and survays
+3. System Design- this is designing the system based on the requirements
+4. Implementation- is coding the project
+5. Testing- Checking whether the software works by conducting a unit test and system setting
+6. Deployment- This is releasing the software to production
+7. Maintenance- maintening the software by checking on bugs

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?